jquery/typesense-minibar/API-Style.md

 * `--tsmb-size-edge`: Line thickness of edges, e.g. border-width.
 * `--tsmb-size-radius`: Roundness, e.g. border-radius.
 * `--tsmb-size-highlight`: Line thickness of cursor highlight, e.g. border-left-width.
+* `--tsmb-size-listbox-width`: The maximum width of the listbox.
+The minimum is the width of the input field.
+* `--tsmb-size-listbox-max-height`: The maximum height of the listbox.
+* `--tsmb-size-listbox-right`: Set to `0` to create a right-aligned listbox that expands to the left.

 Base layout, for idle or inactive input field:
 * `--tsmb-color-base-background`: Background color, e.g. white in lightmode.